So-Cool/xCave/README.md

 sudo apt-get install python-xlib
 ```

+## xCave configuration ##
+Before `xCave` can be used it needs to be configured.
+Open `xCave.conf` with your favourite text editor and set the following values:
+* `os` -- line 15
+* `version` -- line 19
+* `resolution` -- line 33
+* `executable_path` -- line 38
+* `save_location` -- line 43

+Their meaning and possible values are explained in detail inline in the `xCave.conf` file.
+Please note that the explanations and comments will disappear from this file once Google Earth gets calibrated.

 ## Google Earth configuration ##
 ### Configure Google Earth interface ###
 - Uncheck *Show tips at start-up*